-REFLECT EVIDENCE SELF-ASSESSMENT ACTION DATE Agree a Assess your current practice Reflect with stakeholders on these key Identify actions to enhance Identify current practice that deadline for questions demonstrates where you are now your support your actions Emerging Developing Embedding dd/mm/yy 7.1 - To what extent do you have a named point of contact to help staff support Service children and families?
+REFLECT EVIDENCE SELF-ASSESSMENT ACTION DATE Reflect with stakeholders on these key questions Identify current practice that demonstrates where you are now Assess your current practice Identify actions to enhance your support Agree a deadline for your actions Emerging Developing Embedding your detions 7.1 - To what extent do you have a named point of contact to help staff support Service children and families?
 7.2 - To what extent do you provide appropriate time for professional development around Service children?
 7.3 - To what extent do you ensure that all staff and governing body members access high quality training about supporting Service children?
+7.4 - To what extent do staff apply research and evidence-based resources in their support for Service children and families?
+7.5 - To what extent do staff engage in local and national networks focused on supporting Service children and families?
+19